mkorangestripe/linux/package-updates/README.md

 # Package Updates
-Schedule package updates on your device during a daily window.
+##### Schedule package updates on your device during a daily window.

 ## macOS

-Copy the package upgrade script in place, replace 'user1' with your user, and verify the script is executable
+Copy the package upgrade script in place, replace 'user1' with your user, and verify that the script is executable.
 ```shell script
 cp crontabs/brew-upgrade.sh ~/.local/bin/
 sed -i '' "s/user1/$USER/" .local/bin/brew-upgrade.sh